StanleyD3/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/41b6939d-4fa2-47e5-83c6-cef2755d3842)

 - Promoting the server will redirect you to the configuration of the active directory domin services
-- click add a new forest, and nopw you can name your domain in this case it's "Mydomain.com"
+- click add a new forest, and now you can name your domain in this case it's "Mydomain.com"
 - Next you will set your restore mode password, this will be used to repair and/or restore the Active directory's database

 ![image](https://github.com/user-attachments/assets/d414ec8d-6e0e-43a7-84f1-9fe032274df5)